Request fees

 Important

-• In regions in the Chinese mainland, the PUT-type request fees for deleting Infrequent Access (IA), Archive, and Cold Archive objects based on a lifecycle rule are higher than the fees for deleting Standard objects.
-No PUT-type request fees are charged for deleting Deep Cold Archive objects based on a lifecycle rule.
+• In regions in the Chinese mainland, the Put-type request fees for deleting Infrequent Access, Archive, and Cold Archive objects using lifecycle rules are higher than the fees for deleting Standard objects.
+No Put-type request fees are charged for deleting Deep Cold Archive objects using lifecycle rules.

-• In the China (Hong Kong) region and other regions outside the Chinese mainland, no PUT-type request fees are charged for deleting objects of any storage class based on a lifecycle rule.
+• In Hong Kong (China) and regions outside China, no Put-type request fees are charged for deleting objects of any storage class using lifecycle rules.

 DeleteBucketLifecycle